IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-35.md

   password: <password_to_registry_2>
 ```

-### Verify CP4WAIOps Installation
+### Verify the Cloud Pak for Watson AIOps installation

-After both Ceph and CP4WAIOps are ready, you will be able to see those Apps from Argo CD UI as follows with status as `Healthy` and `Synced`.
+When Ceph and Cloud Pak for Watson AIOps are ready, you can see these Apps with a status of `Healthy` and `Synced` in the Argo CD UI.

 ![w](images/all-in-one-apps.png)

 ![w](images/application-sets.png)

-You can check the topology of CP4WAIOps using Argo CD UI as follows:
+You can check the topology of Cloud Pak for Watson AIOps from the Argo CD UI as follows:

 ![w](images/aimanager-33.png)

 ![w](images/eventmanager-33.png)

-You can also check from command line as follows, and make sure there are no error pods.
-If there are some pods in error state, you can check logs either from Argo CD UI or using `kubectl logs` from command line.

-For example, to check pods of AI Manager:
+You can also check your Cloud Pak for Watson AIOps installation from the command line.
+For example, to check the AI Manager pods, run the following command:

 ```console
 [root@api.body.cp.fyre.ibm.com ~]# kubectl get po -n cp4waiops